AlexArellanoATX/School_District_Analysis/README.md

 # School_District_Analysis

-## Overview of the school district analysis: Explain the purpose of this analysis.
+## Overview of the school district analysis:
 This analysis project was performed to modify an earlier analysis of school district student data, which included writing Python code to analyze math and reading scores, school size, budget and school type for a dataset of over 39,000 students across 15 schools.
 For this analysis project, a subset of student data (all of the math and reading scores from Thomas High School 9th graders) was removed per the school board's request, and we repeated the analysis, modifying the code to recalculate the student math and reading score metrics as well as summary data, without some specific student data.
 The purpose of removing the specific student data is to give the school board a clearer picture of score performance and summary metrics without data they consider may be have been altered, and may not be reliable.

 missing data